português

 N=2+n(lnn+ln(1+lnn))N=n2+1N=22n \begin{array}{l} N = \left\lfloor 2+n \cdot (\ln n + \ln \left( 1 + \ln n \right)) \right\rfloor \\ N = n^2+1 \\ N = 2^{2^n} \end{array}

-The first is based on the fact that p(n)p(n) is less than n(lnn+ln(lnn))n \cdot (\ln n + \ln(\ln n)) for n6n \geq 6, with smaller cases verifiable directly.
-The last grows very rapidly and serves as a guarantee when one does not have a good estimate of the value of the prime p(n)p(n).
+The first bound relies on the fact that p(n)p(n) is less than n(lnn+ln(lnn))n \cdot (\ln n+\ln(\ln n)) for n6n \ge 6, with smaller cases verifiable directly.
+The last grows very rapidly and serves as a guaranteed bound when no good estimate for p(n)p(n) is available.

 This formula was created (discovered?) on 2026-05-04 by José Eduardo Gaboardi de Carvalho (edu.a1978 at gmail).